guiprav/right-angle/README.md

 Example project
 ---

-Right Angle comes with [an example test automation project](example/).
+Right Angle comes with [an example test automation project](example/) (a partial port of [the official Protractor tutorial](https://angular.github.io/protractor/#/tutorial)).
 To run it, you can do this:

 	# Clone this repository.
 	$ git clone https://github.com/n2liquid/right-angle.git